Protect your household items when you move with valuation protection

 - Delivering belongings into public storage.
 If you choose to have the movers deliver your belongings into a public storage facility, the movers' liability terminates upon delivery.

-If something happens
+If something happens during the transport of your belongings

 You will accept delivery of your belongings from the movers by